odemeniuk/gogram/README.md

 Simple instagram engagement calculator.
 Backend made in Golang and frontend in Vuejs.

+#Notice
+Dont use it so much at once it can make your IP banned from Instagram.

 #How to start

 clone or download repository > unpack it